Let’s have a heart-to-heart . . . about noodles.

-A big plate of warm noodles topped with savory sauce is classic comfort food.
+A big plate of warm noodles topped with creamy sauce is a classic comfort food.
 There’s the nostalgia of family dinners past coupled with the naughty, feel-good effect that accompanies a mouthful of starchy carbs.
-But let’s be honest.
-Eating noodles, as comforting as it may be, is not something that we are able to do with a clear conscious and a healthy, lean body.
+But let’s be honest, eating noodles—as comforting as it may be—is not something that we are able to do with a clear conscience.

-As much as I’d love to serve noodle filled dinners to my family, these dinners would put us on the fast track to obesity and health issues.
-But I wasn’t ready to give up on noodles just yet.
-There had to be a way to create healthy, delicious noodle dishes that would not only taste good and deliver comfort, but would be grain-free, fiber-filled and easy to make.
+As much as I’d love to serve noodle-filled dinners to my family, these dinners could put us on the fast track to obesity and health issues.
+But I wasn’t ready to give up on noodles just yet; there had to be a way to create healthy, delicious noodle dishes that would not only taste good and deliver comfort, but would be grain-free, fiber-filled, and easy to make.

-This hold-me dinner is 100% grain, gluten and dairy free, which you’ll find hard to believe when you dig into it.
-Remember to come up for air…and enjoy this tasty noodle dinner with zero guilt!
-Enjoy
+This creamy, comforting dish is 100 percent grain-, gluten- and dairy-free, which you’ll find hard to believe when you dig into it.
+Remember to come up for air as you enjoy this tasty noodle dinner with zero guilt!

 ¼ teaspoon sweet paprika

 ½ teaspoon dried basil